-The three size classes are based on firms' median number of employees, N, over the sample period: (i) small $(30 \le N \le 50)$ ; (ii) medium $(51 < N \le 250)$ ; (iii) large firms (N > 250).
+For computational reasons, the sample is broken up in various subsamples to train the algorithm: this significantly reduces the estimation time compared to that required to estimate the algorithm on the full sample.
+The sample split is based on firm characteristics: firms are sorted across the three industries described above and three size classes, resulting in 9 size-industry bins.
+The three size classes are based on firms' median number of employees, N, over the sample period: (i) small (30 $\leq$ N $\leq$ 50); (ii) medium (51 < N $\leq$ 250); (iii) large firms (N > 250).
 The algorithm is estimated separately for the firms in each size-industry bin, taking into account that firms in different bins may use different rules to match their employees to occupations: for instance, larger firms typically have more layers in their hierarchy than smaller ones, and manufacturing firms have a greater variety of occupations than those in wholesale and retail trade.
-Hence, this approach amounts to estimating bin-specific conditional probabilities $P_z(J|X) \equiv P(J|X,Z=z)$ , for $z \in \{1, ..., 9\}$ , where Z is a variable identifying the size-industry bin a firm belongs to.
+Hence, this approach amounts to estimating bin-specific conditional probabilities $P_z(J|X) \equiv P(J|X, Z = z)$ , for $z \in \{1, \dots, 9\}$ , where Z is a variable identifying the size-industry bin a firm belongs to.

 Within each size-industry bin, we define the "learning sample" used to estimate the conditional probabilities $P_z(J|X)$ as the subsample of firms in the top decile of the productivity distribution.
-More precisely, in order to include in the learning sample only firms that are consistently more productive, for each size-industry bin we (i) estimate a model of value added per employee with firm fixed effects and calendar year effects, (ii) consider the distribution of fixed effects for firms present in the 2010 subsample, and (iii) select firms belonging to the top decile of this distribution.
-We then use 2010 data for these firms to train our algorithm: being the last year available in our sample, it contains the longest job histories that can be exploited to learn how firms allocate employees to jobs.
-Using data for these firms, we estimate bin-specific conditional probabilities $\hat{P}z(J|X)$ to predict workers' allocation to jobs in remaining firms - referred to as the "main sample" - within the corresponding bin.
+More precisely, to include in the learning sample only firms that are consistently more productive, for each size-industry bin we (i) estimate a model of value added per employee with firm fixed effects and calendar year effects, (ii) consider the distribution of fixed effects for firms present in the 2010 subsample, and (iii) select firms belonging to the top decile of